heymackey/heroku-phoenix-umbrella-static-buildpack/README.md

 # Set the NPM version to be installed.
 npm_version=6.4.1

-# Comma delimitted list of asset folder paths, by default the configuration assumes there is an
+# Comma delimitted list of application assets paths.
+By default the configuration uses `assets` which works for
-# `assets` folder at the root, which will be deployed.
-This will work out-of-the-box for a vanilla
-# Phoenix application.
+# a vanilla Phoenix application where the root of the project is the application root as well.
 assets_paths=assets

 # Set whether or not to clean out the cache after the deploy.